STAY CONNECTED. BECOME A POWERFUL VOICE. YOU CAN MAKE A DIFFERENCE.

 People First Tennessee (PFTN) is a grassroots membership disability rights group led by self-advocates.

 PFTN is a powerful self-advocacy organization, leading a vibrant, engaged and growing movement of self-advocates committed to the full inclusion of people with disabilities in society.

 PFTN is a catalyst addressing issues affecting people with disabilities to lead lives of their own choosing, to be free from poverty, to be employed, to reside in the community and to live independently with ready access to the services and supports they need.

 PFTN empowers people with disabilities to have voices in addressing issues of equality that affect them.

 PFTN developed a three-year strategic plan.
 To read our plan, click HERE.

-PFTN will support development of at least one local chapter in the west, middle and east regions of Tennessee, partnering with chapters of The Arc or other organizations for techncial and structural support
+PFTN is supporting development of local chapters in the west, middle and east regions of Tennessee, partnering with chapters of The Arc and other organizations for techncial and structural support.

 PFTN created a statewide membership network, that includes a membership database, a system for membership recruitment and renewal, a strong social media presence and consistent in-person meetings and webinars.